themerchantile/vex-hugo/exampleSite/content/english/blog/post-2.md

 Immediately: **_Fit a case and screen protector_**

 Sooner or later your new phone will hit the ground or take an inevitable tumble.
 Protect it with a case and screen protector.
 It's cheap insurance and you'll thank us later.
-You can purchase a screen and case in our [Product Store](https://app.forestry.io/sites/hwdlor1bbi6ijw/#/sections/all-page-en/examplesite/content/english/products/ "Product Store").
+You can purchase a screen protector and case in our [Product Store](https://app.forestry.io/sites/hwdlor1bbi6ijw/#/sections/all-page-en/examplesite/content/english/products/ "Product Store").

-For the Pixel 3a XL I recommend the [Otterbox Symmetry ](https://distracted-ptolemy-1fd198.netlify.app/products/product-5/ "Otterbox Symmetry")and the [Spigen GLAS.tR SLIM screen protector](https://www.spigen.com/collections/google-pixel-3a-3a-xl/products/pixel-3a-screen-protector-glas-tr-slim-2-pack).
+For the Pixel 3a XL I recommend the [Otterbox Symmetry ](https://distracted-ptolemy-1fd198.netlify.app/products/product-5/ "Otterbox Symmetry")case and the [Super Shieldz Screen Protector](https://distracted-ptolemy-1fd198.netlify.app/products/product-5/ "Super Shieldz Screen Protector").
 They’re not cheap, but the’re good quality.
 I fitted mine more than six months ago and they continue to impress me.

 ## Step 1: Install GrapheneOS